alxlvgit/livePhotoFeed/README.md

 # Real-time photo feed
-This app allows the user to upload an image and feed it to all page viewers in real-time.\
-In this app, I used:
+Real-time photo feed is a web application that allows users to upload photos and view photos uploaded by other users in real-time. \
-- The Node HTTP module to create the server and handle the routes.
+The application is built using the Node HTTP module Socket.io, and Formidable module.
-- The Formidable npm package to implement the image upload functionality.
-- The Socket.IO library for real-time photo updates on the page.